|

 Creating a New Role

-The new role is now added to the role editor and assigned to the current lane:
+The new role is now added to the role editor and you can apply the necessary role rights:

 Available options are: